fmuny/fairpolicytree/README.md

 * `mcf_estimation.py`: ~5 days, 22 hours, much faster with parallelization (`gen_mp_parallel=None`), but results will not be peferctly reproducible
 * `replication_code.R`: ~1 hour, 15 min

-Data preparation and estimation of scores has been carried out with Python 3.12.11, the detailed dependencies can be found [here](https://github.com/fmuny/fairpolicytree/blob/main/replication_paper/python_environment.yaml).
+Data preparation and estimation of scores have been carried out with Python 3.12.11, the detailed dependencies can be found [here](https://github.com/fmuny/fairpolicytree/blob/main/replication_paper/python_environment.yaml).
 The main analysis is conducted using R version 4.4.2.

 ## 📫 Citation